Discover your policy value in seconds:

 Life insurance loans also have no effect on your credit score, which makes them all the more valuable if your score is low or you have little to no credit history.
 And, as mentioned previously, life insurance loans have no underwriting requirements of any kind, so you don’t have to worry about qualifying for the loan.

-You also do not have to tell the life insurance company what you plan to use the money for, and you are free to use it as you see fit.
+You also do not have to tell the life insurance company what you plan to use the money from your life insurance cash out for, and you are free to use it as you see fit.
 You can use it to pay for anything from medical expenses to back taxes to home improvements or an exotic vacation cruise.

 Furthermore, you may be able to take out a much larger loan from your cash value than you could qualify for from any other type of lender.